LiliaFramework/Lilia/docs/docs/meta/gridinv.md

 ### doesFitInventory

 **Purpose**

-Checks this inventory and all nested bags to see if the item could be placed somewhere.
+Checks this inventory **and all nested bags** to see if the item could be placed somewhere.

 **Parameters**

 * `item` (`Item`): Item to test.

 **Realm**

 `Shared`

 **Returns**

-* boolean: True if a free position exists.
+* `boolean`: True if a free position exists.

 **Example**